sjova/vscode-sass-format/README.md

 * `sassFormat.dasherize`: Convert underscores to dashes.
 * `sassFormat.indent`: How many spaces to use for each level of indentation.
 Defaults to 4. "t" means use hard tabs.
 * `sassFormat.oldStyle`: Output the old-style ":prop val" property syntax.
 Only meaningful when formating Sass.
-* `sassFormat.defaultEncoding`: Specify the default encoding for input files.
+* `sassFormat.defaultEncoding`: Specify the default encoding for input files. **Important Note: This is not well tested, so use it carefully.**
 * `sassFormat.unixNewlines`: Use Unix-style newlines in formatted files.
-Always true on Unix.
+Always true on Unix. **Important Note: This is not well tested, so use it carefully.**

 ## Coming Soon